SDK categories

 If you do decide a backwards-incompatible change is worth making, you agree to pay most of the downstream costs of that change, in accordance with the churn policy.

-Changes are much easier to make to internal APIs than partner APIs, so any planned API refactoring should be done just before adding an API to the partner category, rather than after.
+Changes are much easier to make before APIs are stabilized, so any planned API refactoring should be done just before adding an API to the an SDK category, rather than after.

 Change history